LTS Garðbær Studios

-LTS Garðbær Studios (also known as LazyTown Entertainment) is a studio located in Garðabær, Iceland, which succeeded Lazy Shows (founded in 1992).
+LTS Garðbær Studios (also known as LazyTown Entertainment) is an Icelandic studio located in Garðabær, Iceland, which succeeded Lazy Shows (founded in 1992).
 The studio's productions included television series LazyTown.
 The studio was founded in 2002 by Magnús Scheving and his partners Guðmundur Þór Kárason, Raymond P. Le Gué and Ragnheiður Melsteð.
-In 2011, Turner Broadcasting System acquired LTS and in 2014 Turner moved the studio to the UK.
-As of 2019, the rights to the LazyTown brand are owned by Warner Bros. through its Warner Bros.
+In 2011, Turner Broadcasting System acquired LTS and in 2014 Turner moved the studio to the US.

+From 2011 to 2024, the rights to the LazyTown brand were owned by Warner Bros.
+Discovery through its Warner Bros.
 International Television Nordics unit.
 LTS owns Wit Puppets and the creative studio from Le Gué Enterprises BV.
-As of 2022, the rights to the LazyTown brand are owned by Warner Bros.
-Discovery.